i2b2-tranSMART/i2b2transmart-quick-start/README.md

 ```

 Wait for the client to re-sync with the docker machine (~100s), and resume the deployment by running `docker-compose up -d db` again.

-## Fractalis

-To use Fractalis, your users must have emails associated with them.

-1. Login as admin
-2. Select the `Admin` Menu
-3. Select `User List`
-4. For each user that will use Fractalis
-    1. Select `Show`
-    2. Select `Edit`
-    3. Add an email in the `Email` field
-    4. Select `Update`
-5. Select `Utilities`
-6. Select `Log Out`

-Once you log back in, Fractalis will be available.